Cranford (TV series): Episode guide

-The ladies of Cranford learn about Miss Matty's financial distress and secretly contribute to her welfare, with the sudden influx of cash explained as being due to the discovery of an error in the bank's bookkeeping.
+The ladies of Cranford learn about Miss Matty's financial distress and secretly contribute to her welfare, with the sudden influx of cash explained as the result of an error in the bank's bookkeeping.
 Miss Matty opens a shop selling tea in her parlour.
 Her maid Martha marries Jem Hearne, and the newlyweds lodge with Miss Matty.

-Mr. Carter discovers that Lady Ludlow mortgaged the Hanbury estate to meet her son's financial demands, even though she may not have the resources to keep up the repayments.
+Mr. Carter discovers that Lady Ludlow mortgaged the Hanbury estate to meet her son's financial demands, even though she may not have the resources to keep up the payments.

 Despite Dr Harrison's protestations of innocence, Dr Morgan advises him to leave Cranford, since patients will no longer see him.
-Mary Smith helps by confronting Dr Marshland about his mischief with the valentine cards and they begin to sort out the misunderstandings that have led to Dr Harrison's predicament.
+Mary Smith helps by confronting Dr Marshland about his mischief with the Valentine cards, and they begin to sort out the misunderstandings that led to Dr Harrison's predicament.
 The doctor and Sophy are reconciled when he saves her from a potentially fatal attack of typhoid.

 An accident at the site of the railway injures both Captain Brown and Mr. Carter, the latter fatally.
 In his will he leaves his estate of £20,000 to Harry Gregson. £1,000 is to be used for his formal education at Shrewsbury School and the remainder to redeem the mortgage on Lady Ludlow's estate, but eventually to revert to Harry with interest.
 Major Gordon returns from India and brings with him Matty's long-missing brother Peter.
-Major Gordon proposes yet again to Jessie Brown, who accepts at last.
+Major Gordon proposes yet again to Jessie Brown, who accepts him at last.
 The series concludes with the wedding of Sophy and Dr Harrison.